-Power dynamics is defined as the study of how power is negotiated in social exchanges.
+Power dynamics is the study of how power is negotiated.

 Power Dynamics Definition